How pitching, flying and filmmaking make UW baseball’s Logan Gerling feel alive

 “I think every youth baseball player in the state of Washington wants to be a Husky,” Gerling said.
 “So that was kind of a no-brainer.”

-In four starts last spring, Gerling went 0-1 with a 3.66 ERA in 17.2 innings pitched.
+In four starts this spring, Gerling went 0-1 with a 3.66 ERA in 17.2 innings pitched.
 COVID-19 wiped away the remainder of Washington’s season just before the beginning of Pac-12 play.

 “I’m a firm believer in things happening for a reason,” Gerling said.
 “I don’t know what that reason was, but I know it was a tough one to swallow.
 We were at the airport when our season got canceled, and I was getting ready for my first start against USC that weekend.
-I was supposed to start that Sunday game, my first Pac-12 conference game ever.
+I was supposed to start that Sunday game, my first Pac-12 Conference game ever.
 So that was a big letdown.

 “The first thing that went through my mind was all the work I put in to get to that moment, having it swiped away.
 But nevertheless, I am more grateful to be healthy than anything else.”